What is femhrt?

 How should I take femhrt?

-Use femhrt exactly as it was prescribed for you.
-Follow all directions on your prescription label.
-Do not take this medicine in larger or smaller amounts or for longer than recommended.
+Take femhrt exactly as it was prescribed for you.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.

 Try to take this medicine at the same time each day.

-This medicine may increase your risk of developing a condition that may lead to uterine cancer.
-Your doctor may prescribe a progestin to take while you are using femhrt, to help lower this risk.
+femhrt may increase your risk of developing a condition that can lead to uterine cancer.
+To help lower this risk, your doctor may also want you to take a progestin.
 Report any unusual vaginal bleeding right away.

 Your doctor should check your progress on a regular basis (every 3 to 6 months) to determine whether you should continue this treatment.
 Self-examine your breasts for lumps on a monthly basis, and have regular mammograms.

-If you need surgery or medical tests or if you will be on bed rest, you may need to stop using this medicine for a short time.
+If you need major surgery or will be on long-term bed rest, you may need to stop using this medicine for a short time.
 Any doctor or surgeon who treats you should know that you are using femhrt.